🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 The Córdoba Mezquita — Early Morning

-The Mezquita-Catedral de Córdoba — the Great Mosque converted into a Cathedral, the most architecturally extraordinary building in Spain after the Alhambra — contains 856 columns of jasper, onyx, marble, and granite, arranged in double rows under red-and-white striped horseshoe arches, creating a forest of columns that extends in every direction to the building’s outer walls.
-Built from 785 CE and expanded over three centuries, then partially demolished by the Christian cathedral inserted into the mosque’s centre in 1523 (“You have built something ordinary and destroyed something unique” — the remark attributed to King Carlos I on seeing the completed cathedral; possibly apocryphal but cited for 500 years).
-Free entry for Sunday morning Mass (8:30–10am) — the most extraordinary free experience in Andalusia.
-Day visits EUR 13; arrive at 10am opening for the quietest conditions in the column forest.
+The Mezquita-Catedral de Córdoba — the Great Mosque converted into a Cathedral, the most architecturally extraordinary building in Spain after the Alhambra — contains 856 columns of jasper, onyx, marble and granite under red-and-white striped horseshoe arches, a forest of columns extending in every direction.
+Built from 785 CE, then partially demolished by the Christian cathedral inserted into its centre in 1523 (“You have built something ordinary and destroyed something unique” — attributed to Carlos I).
+Free entry for Sunday morning Mass (8:30–10am).
+Day visits EUR 13; arrive at 10am opening for the quietest column forest.

 Mercado de la Boqueria at 7:30am

-La Boqueria (the Mercat de Sant Josep de la Boqueria — on La Rambla — 1836 in its current iron-and-glass form, the most visited market in Spain) has been so thoroughly captured by tourist commerce that by 10am it is largely occupied by overpriced smoothie and seafood bars oriented to visitors rather than buyers.
-At 7:30am — when the market opens and before the La Rambla tourist flow begins — the Boqueria is genuinely functioning: the fish, meat, and vegetable stalls serving the local restaurant and residential trade, the bars selling breakfast to the stall-holders and early delivery workers, and the full extraordinary variety of the market’s produce visible and priced correctly.
-The Bar Pinotxo (stall 466–467 — the oldest continuously running breakfast counter in the market, famous for chickpeas with black pudding, salt cod tortilla, and cava at 8am — a genuine Barceloneta institution) is the destination.
+La Boqueria (on La Rambla, 1836 in its current iron-and-glass form, the most visited market in Spain) is so captured by tourist commerce that by 10am it is largely overpriced smoothie and seafood bars.
+At 7:30am — when it opens, before the La Rambla flow begins — it is genuinely functioning: the fish, meat and vegetable stalls serving the local trade, the bars selling breakfast to stall-holders.
+Bar Pinotxo (stall 466–467 — the oldest breakfast counter in the market, famous for chickpeas with black pudding, salt cod tortilla, and cava at 8am) is the destination.

 Free entry · 7:30am · Bar Pinotxo for breakfast